prajwal78/WebService/README.md

 # Company Web service

-It is a tiny RESTful service supporting an API with the following functionalities:
+It is a RESTful service supporting an API with the following functionalities:

   - Registering a new company
   - Fetch list of all registered companies